Seven Steps to Financial Aid

 Monthly Payment Plan

 Well, now that you’ve completed The Seven Steps to Financial Aid, you should be ready to start your college career.
 We look forward to having you on campus.
-As always, if there is any way the Messiah College Financial Aid Office can help you, please do not hesitate to contact us.
+As always, if there is any way the Messiah University Financial Aid Office can help you, please do not hesitate to contact us.

 If you have questions about federal or state financial aid programs, you can also try these numbers:

 - 1-800-692-7392 or 1-717-720-2800 - for questions regarding the Pennsylvania State Grant